A working farm, not a resort.

 Chetna Farm follows natural farming principles rooted in Vrikshayurveda — the traditional Indian science of plants and soil.
 No synthetic fertilisers.
 No pesticides.
 Jeevamrutha is the primary soil input: a fermented preparation of cow dung, cow urine, jaggery, gram flour, and native soil that restores microbial life to the land.

-This is not a recent conversion.
-The farm has not used chemical inputs since it was established.
-The knowledge comes from Vrikshayurveda texts, local farmers who have been practicing this for decades, and close observation of the land over thirty-five years.
+The transition to natural farming began in 2017.
+The knowledge comes from Vrikshayurveda texts, local farmers who have been practising this for decades, and close observation of the land since then.

 Meals served at the farm come from the kitchen garden or neighbouring farms — vegetarian, seasonal, sourced as locally as possible.
 Vegan and gluten-free options are available on request.